 She took a two year leave of absence from RAA from 1980 to 1982 and served as the President of the Alaska Air Carriers Association and Executive Director of the Alaskan Aviation Safety Foundation.
 She was awarded the FAA Alaskan Region Special Commendation by the FAA Regional Director for outstanding contributions to Alaskan Aviation Safety and FAA certificate of appreciation for contributions to a better understanding of Hazardous Materials.

 In 1987, she joined a transportation-consulting firm, Airline Economics, based in Washington, DC. and has served as a transportation consultant ever since.
 For a decade she was a Director with the international aviation-consulting firm Simat Hellisen & Eichner, now ICF.

 In 2000, she joined BACK Aviation Solutions to develop new aviation intelligence products and value added services.
 Following BACK’s acquisition by Commonwealth Business Media (CBM), she served as managing director of analytical services for CBM.
 CBM was an international trade and transportation services company.

 She was featured in the 2007 Outstanding Transportation Professional Profile, Transportation Research Board, and March TR NEWS.
 In 2008, she was named to National Academies, Transportation Research Board, and Blue Ribbon Panel on Essential Air Service program.

-Dr. Larsen is a private pilot, certified Part 107 Remote Pilot, President (2016) of the International Aviation Club, past-President (2001) of the Aero Club of Washington DC, member International Aviation Womens Association, member Women in Commercial Drones, member Wings Club, and served as Chairman, Regional Aviation Subcommittee, Transportation Research Board, National Academies 1995-2007.
+Dr. Larsen is a private pilot, Certified Part 107 Remote Pilot, past- president (2016) of the International Aviation Club, past-President (2001) of the Aero Club of Washington DC, member International Aviation Womens Association, Membership and Employment Board Advisor, Women and Drones, member AUVSI, member Academy of Model Aeronautics, and served as Chairman, Regional Aviation Subcommittee, Transportation Research Board, National Academies 1995-2007.